hynek/structlog/docs/development.md

 For pretty exceptions to work, {func}`~structlog.processors.format_exc_info` must be **absent** from the processors chain.
 :::

-`structlog`'s default configuration already uses {class}`~structlog.dev.ConsoleRenderer`, therefore if you want nice colorful output on the console, you don't have to do anything except installing *colorama* and *better-exceptions*.
+`structlog`'s default configuration already uses {class}`~structlog.dev.ConsoleRenderer`, therefore if you want nice colorful output on the console, you don't have to do anything except installing *Rich* or *better-exceptions* (and *Colorama* on Windows).
 If you want to use it along with standard library logging, we suggest the following configuration:

 ```python